 Boring people find people boring

-To make such interactions more interesting, we can cultivate a learning mood by asking ourselves a bold, counter-intuitive question: Rather than people being boring, could it be that it is we who are boring?
-Boring in the sense that we have our own narrow band of interests and find anything outside that band boring.
+To make such interactions more interesting, we can cultivate a learning mood by asking ourselves a bold, counter-intuitive question: Rather than people being boring, might we be boring?
+Boring in the sense that our scope of interests is too narrow.

 Helping us expand our range of interests, Gita wisdom explains that we all are souls on a multi-life journey of spiritual evolution.
 Such evolution centers on growth in our capacity to learn and to love, till we ultimately learn to love the all-attractive supreme, Krishna.
-The Bhagavad-gita (06.32) indicates that advanced spiritualists see how everyone is on a shared journey of spiritual evolution, experiencing joys and sorrows that are all meant to further that evolution.
+The Bhagavad-gita (06.32) indicates that advanced spiritualists see how everyone is on a shared journey of spiritual evolution.
+In that journey, all our joys and sorrows are meant to further our evolution.

-Thus, we go beyond blaming others for boring us to taking responsibility for making our life interesting.
+Thus, we can go beyond blaming others for being boring to taking responsibility for making our life interesting.

 Think it over:

 - When we find others boring, how might we ourselves be boring?